veertuinc/anka-docs/content/en/docs/Anka CLI/commands.md

   --help  Show this message and exit.
 ```
 ## Attach and Detach USB devices to VM
 Use `anka USB` command to attach and work with USB devices inside the VM.
 The USB devices should be connected to the host.
-See working with [real devices](#using-real-devices-attached-to-anka-vms-for-ci).
+See working with [real devices]({{< relref "docs/Anka Build Cloud/using-real-devices-attached-to-anka-vms.md" >}}).

-[//]: # (TODO: broken link)

 ## Anka RUN
 `anka run` command provides a container like interface to work with the Anka VMs directly from the host where they are running.
 See [Anka RUN]({{< relref "anka-run.md" >}})